top of page

 The verb 'renege' has its etymological origins in Middle English.
 It is derived from the Old French word 'renegger,' which means 'to deny' or 'to renounce.'
 This Old French term, in turn, can be traced back to the Latin 'renegare,' a combination of 're' (meaning 'again') and 'negare' (meaning 'to deny').
 In its earliest usage in Middle English, 'renege' meant to deny or disown something.
 Over time, its meaning shifted to describe the act of breaking a promise, commitment, or agreement that was previously made, often resulting in disappointment or betrayal of trust.
 Thus, the etymology of 'renege' reflects the evolution of the term from denial to the breach of trust and commitment, emphasizing the sense of renouncing one's word or obligation.

-Quiz: Find the meaning of the verb renege:
+Find the correct meaning of the verb renege:

 Try Again!